 Best Plants to Grow in a DIY Hydroponic System

-| Plant | System | Days to Harvest | Notes |
+| Plant | Best System | Days to Harvest | Notes |

 |---|---|---|---|

 | Lettuce | Kratky, DWC, NFT | 30–45 | Best beginner crop.
-Fast, easy, high value. |
+Fast, easy, high market value. |

-| Basil | Kratky, DWC | 28–35 | Sells well.
+| Basil | Kratky, DWC | 28–35 | Sells extremely well.
 Grows explosively in hydroponics. |

 | Spinach | Kratky, NFT | 40–50 | Prefers cooler temps.
-Great winter crop. |
+Great cool-season crop. |

 | Kale | DWC, NFT | 50–60 | Cut-and-come-again.
-Very high yield. |
+Very high yield per plant. |

-| Tomatoes | DWC, Drip | 60–80 | Higher maintenance but very rewarding. |
+| Tomatoes | DWC, Drip | 60–80 | Higher maintenance but very rewarding indoors. |

 | Cucumbers | DWC, Drip | 55–65 | Fast producers.
 Need vertical support. |

-| Strawberries | NFT, Kratky | 90+ (from runners) | Excellent for NFT towers.
-Premium market value. |
+| Strawberries | NFT, Kratky | 90+ (from runners) | Premium market value.
+Great for NFT towers. |

-| Microgreens | Tray/mat system | 7–14 | Quickest ROI.
-Very popular with restaurants. |
+| Microgreens | Tray system | 7–14 | Fastest ROI.
+Very popular with restaurants and neighbors. |

 How to Build Your First System: Step-by-Step